-- Exercise professional judgement and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
-Such procedures include examining, on a test basis, evidence regarding Walnut Creek Elementary School District's compliance with compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances. - Obtain an understanding of Walnut Creek Elementary School District's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the K-12 Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of Walnut Creek Elementary School District's internal control over compliance.
-Accordingly, no such opinion is expressed.

-٠ Select and test transactions and records to determine Walnut Creek Elementary School District's compliance with the state laws and regulations related to the following items:
+- Exercise professional judgment and maintain professional skepticism throughout the audit; - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
+Such procedures include examining, on a test basis, evidence regarding Walnut Creek Elementary School District's compliance with compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances; - Obtain an understanding of Walnut Creek Elementary School District's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the K-12 Audit Guide, but not for the purpose of expressing an opinion on the effectiveness of Walnut Creek Elementary School District's internal control over compliance.
+Accordingly, we express no such opinion; and - Select and test transactions and records to determine Walnut Creek Elementary School District's compliance with the state laws and regulations applicable to the following items:

+PROCEDURES

-PROGRAM NAME PROCEDURES PERFORMED
+PROGRAM NAME PERFORMED

 Local Education Agencies Other Than Charter Schools

 Attendance Yes

 Teacher Certification and Misassignments Yes

 Kindergarten Continuance Yes

 Independent Study Not Applicable

 Continuation Education Not Applicable

 Instructional Time Yes

 Instructional Materials Yes

 Ratio of Administrative Employees to Teachers Yes

 Classroom Teacher Salaries Yes

 Early Retirement Incentive Not Applicable

 Gann Limit Calculation Yes

 School Accountability Report Card Yes

 Juvenile Court Schools Not Applicable

 Middle or Early College High Schools Not Applicable

 K-3 Grade Span Adjustment Yes

-Transportation Maintenance of Effort Yes

 Apprenticeship: Related and Supplemental Instruction Not Applicable

 Comprehensive School Safety Plan Yes

 District of Choice Not Applicable

 Home to School Transportation Reimbursement Yes

-Independent Study Certification for ADA Loss Mitigation Yes